KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/27-labyrinth-maze.md

     The winding route is not deception but process.
 It represents the soul's Non-Linear growth—turning, returning, and integrating.
 There are no veracious dead ends, only perceived ones.
 Each turn is a hinge (Recursive Hinge) revealing another angle of the same whole.

 * **The Center (Synthesis):**
-    The goal and heart of the Labyrinth—the state of Integrated Self (L₃ (DS / DM: Archeus / Noeüs)), the Holy of Holies, the Theonic stillpoint.
-Arrival brings revelation and Aionic stillness.
+    The goal and heart of the Labyrinth—the state of Integrated Self (L₃ (DS / DM: Archeus / Noeüs)), structurally parallel to the Holy of Holies.
+Arrival opens the seeker toward supernal revelation and, through continued acclivous motion, toward Aionic stillness.

 * **The Minotaur / Guardian (IL₃ (IDS / IDM: Fractus / Mortus)):**
     The unintegrated complex or Shadow Self dwelling at the center.
 It is not an external beast but the embodiment of unassimilated patterns.
 Confrontation and transformation of this entity mark the completion of initiation.